razzamatazm/razzamatazm.github.io/APP_DOCUMENTATION.md

 23. **Dedicated General Review Logic**: Bypasses all current-level-specific logic when in general review mode
 24. **Simplified Progress Bar Display**: Progress bars now show only one bar at a time - "Mastery" during study phase, "Review Progress" during review phase, and "Test Progress" during test phase
 25. **Fixed Test Trigger**: Changed test offering to require ALL words mastered instead of 80% threshold
+26. **Import/Export Feature**: Added backup and restore functionality with mobile-optimized sharing and clipboard support

 ### Known Issues & Solutions
 - **Text appearing in word display**: Fixed by adding phase checks in `nextWord()`